panoply/spx/readme.md

 **About Page**
 <br>

 The about page in our web application would look practically identical to the home page.
-We instructed pjax to pre-fetch this page upon hover, so navigating to this page will be instantaneous.
-The about page only has some minor differences, but for the sake of clarity, lets have look:
+We instructed pjax to pre-fetch this page upon hover by annotating the `<a>` href link with `data-pjax-mouseover` attribute.
+This attribute informs pjax to being fetching the page the moment the user hovers over the `<a>` link which results in the visit being instantaneous.
+The **about** page only has some minor differences, but for the sake of clarity, lets have look:

 <!-- prettier-ignore -->
 ```html